Georgia Normal College and Business Institute

 Hosea Peeples “Hod” Clements

 Hosea P. “Hod” Clements, son of Ann Eliza Swindle and John Miles Clements, was a life long resident of Berrien County.
 He was a cousin of the Clements brothers who ran the Clements Lumber Company at Ray City, GA.
-Hod was educated at the Norman Business Institute, and served in France during WWI, but always returned to Ray City.
+Hod was educated at the Georgia Normal College and Business Institute, and served in France during WWI, but always returned to Ray City.

 On September 15, 1917 Hod P. Clements married Alma Florence May in a ceremony performed by A. J. Futch, Minister of God.
 Alma was a daughter of Mary Florence “Molly” Simmons and Sirmon Green May.
 Her father was a farmer at Nashville, GA .